Please call Solid Waste Resources at 519-767-0598. Alternatively, review the following checklist to ensure your waste can be collected.

 Acceptable bags or liners for the carts

 - Green cart (organic waste): Contents can be placed loose inside the cart without using a bag.
 A paper liner or a certified compostable bag is optional.
-Opaque bags are not acceptable.
+Plastic, biodegradable or oxo-degradable bags are not acceptable.

 - Blue cart (recyclables): Do NOT use a bag or liner.
 Contents must be loose, not bagged or bundled.
-Shredded paper is the one exception, it must be placed in a transparent blue bag inside the blue cart.
+Shredded paper is the one exception; it must be placed in a transparent plastic bag inside the blue cart.

 - Grey cart (garbage): Contents can be placed loose inside the cart without a bag as a liner.
 It’s optional to use a clear bag.
 Opaque bags are not acceptable.